 · An Advanced Level where additional material is required for those who will have a high level of invasive contact with the animals (such as injections, performing surgery or collecting blood) (+ practical training if handling live animals).
 Please note that Principal Investigators MUST be certified for the ADVANCED Level.

-And a section specific for working with wildlife:
+And a section specific for working with :

-· A Wildlife section: which is for those who intend to do field studies or work with wild animals in a laboratory setting.
+· Wild animals and domesticated amphibians, fish, birds and reptiles section: which is for those who intend to do field studies or work with certain species in a laboratory setting.

-The test for both levels and the wildlife section is requested by email and done on-line.
+The test for both levels and the wild animals and domesticated amphibians, fish, birds and reptiles section is requested by email and done on-line.

 There are Animal Methodology Workshops regularly for each of the following species: rat, mouse and rabbit.
 Workshops for other rodent species and specialized ones for more advanced techniques are available on demand.
 The workshops demonstrate many procedures done on that species and requires the participant to adequately perform all the procedures during the workshop.
 They are given by the Comparative Medicine Animal Resources Centre or research institute of affiliated hospitals.